Fraser Anning's Conservative National Party: May 2019 federal election

 The party put up 70 candidates across both houses.
 These included several who have likened LGBTQI people to paedophiles, those who have been accused of animal cruelty, who have criticised single mothers and disability pensioners, and at least two who have criminal histories.
 One candidate, Scott Moerland, was a senior figure in the United Patriots Front and has links with Blair Cottrell and Neil Erikson, despite Anning's earlier claim that he would not endorse anyone associated with them.
 Their social media posts target immigrants from certain countries, Muslims, political correctness, LGBTQI people and ideas, and people and policies tackling climate change.
 The party failed to win a seat; Anning himself did not get re-elected to the Senate.

 Deregistration

 The party was deregistered on 23 September 2020, under Section 137(4) of the Commonwealth Electoral Act 1918.

 Ideology and policies

 Anning himself has been described as far-right, a nationalist and a right-wing populist.
 He attended a far-right rally in Melbourne for which he claimed almost $3000 in expenses from the government.
 At the rally he made claims about an "African gang problem" in Queensland, claims that were rejected by Queensland's police commissioner.
 He also blamed Muslim immigration for terrorism, calling for an "end [to] all immigration from Muslim and black African nations".

-The party believes in the white genocide conspiracy theory.
-On its Facebook page, a post called for the preservation of "our ethno-cultural identity, or we will fast become a minority".
 Its stated policies include: